WEAR-TV: History

 In late 2006, Sinclair entered into negotiations with Mediacom, the main cable provider for parts of the Florida side of the market (including Santa Rosa County and Pensacola Beach).
 The two companies could not reach an agreement over retransmission fees.
 As a result, Mediacom pulled all of Sinclair's stations (including WEAR) from its systems on January 6, 2007.
 The dispute ended on February 2, when the two sides reached an agreement that restored WEAR to Mediacom systems.
 Upon the expiration of the 2007 agreement on January 1, 2010, Mediacom was prepared to drop the station once again from its systems.
 Sinclair agreed to a temporary extension until January 8 in order to allow the Bowl Championship Series college football games to be viewed on Sinclair's ABC and Fox affiliates over Mediacom.
 Eventually, a one-year agreement was reached which would keep Sinclair stations on the cable television provider until 2011.

 In 2012, Newport Television sold five of its stations, including WPMI and WJTC, to Sinclair.
 However, since Sinclair already owns WEAR and WFGX, WPMI and WJTC were sold to Deerfield Media, while Sinclair operates the two stations under local marketing agreements.
 The sale created one of the few instances where two "Big Three" stations are operated by the same company.
-However, the two duopolies maintain separate operations.

-Programming

-Syndicated programming

-Syndicated programming on WEAR includes Live with Kelly and Ryan, Inside Edition, The Kelly Clarkson Show, Extra and Rachael Ray.
+However, the two operations have remained separate operations aside from master control for WPMI and WJTC moving to WEAR's building in 2017, and weekend newscasts for WPMI originating out of WEAR beginning in April 2023.

+On October 20, 2025, "NBC 15" relocated from WPMI 15.1 to WEAR 3.2, bringing the NBC affiliation and programming for NBC 15 completely under Sinclair's ownership.
+Roar relocated to WPMI 15.1, and WEAR 3.3 was deleted to make WEAR 3.2 available in high definition.
+The Charge! network relocated to WPMI 15.3, resulting in The Nest moving to a newly-created WPMI 15.4.
+The NBC 15 and UTV44 operation in Mobile will remain.